lilscolari/leibniz/examples/examples.md

 <br>

-Here are some example programs for our language.
+Here are some example programs we plan on implementing for our language.
 As you can see, we plan to have a lot of built-in functionality for recurrent topics of math.
+Check 'examples.lz' for a sample program file written in our language.
 <br>
 | leibniz    |
 | -------- |